Arbeter-ring in Yisroel – Brith Haavoda: Electoral participation

+The Israeli Bund chapter presented a list at the 1959 Knesset election, under the name Socialist Union, but failed to win a seat with only 1,322 (0.1%) votes of the roughly 8,100 required.

+Ideology

+As such, the organisation became focused on the Bundist ideals of Doikeit or "Hereness", promoting Yiddish culture in Israel in the same way they had in their countries of origin.
+While the group openly supported justice for Palestinians and Mizrahi Jews alike, it found difficulty reaching out to these groups due to its refusal to organise in any language other than Yiddish.
+The Israeli Bund opposed the anti-Yiddish policies of the Zionist movement and Israeli government, although failed to preserve the language; with many of its own members not teaching the next generation how to speak it.

+Activities

+The Israeli Bund ran biweekly meetings, lectures, a theatre troupe, and a choir.

 Staff

 Secretaries

 Its first secretary was Isachar (Oskar) Artuski (birth name: Eichenbaum/Aykhenboym, 1903 or 1908-1971), a former Polish Communist who had joined the Bund in 1935.
 He was also the founder and first editor of Lebns Fragn (see below) and a correspondent of an American Trotskyist magazine “Labor Action”.

 Since 2006 the present secretary has been Josef Fraind, who immigrated to Israel from Warsaw in 1952.

 Other

 Bella Bryks-Klein has been the Director of Cultural Events and Library since January 2007 to the present.